 The safety of Deloitte people is the GSO team’s top priority.
 Staying on top of world events and identifying potential threats is key to our Global Security strategy.
-In the event of an unexpected crisis, the GSO team is ready to respond quickly by coordinating closely with local Deloitte firms to help account for the safety of their people and provide necessary relief while minimizing the impact to Deloitte business operations.
+In the event of an unexpected crisis, the GSO team is ready to respond quickly by co-ordinating closely with local Deloitte firms to help account for the safety of their people and provide necessary relief while minimising the impact to Deloitte business operations.
 The GSO team continues to respond around the world to an increasing number of natural disasters, including earthquakes and hurricanes/typhoons, as well as geopolitical instability.
 For example, during FY2022, in the Asia Pacific region alone, the team monitored the potential impacts of 24 storms and 10 earthquakes.

-In the event of an emergency while traveling overseas, Deloitte people have access to a 24-hour service delivered by a leading emergency medical and security provider.
-This service connects Deloitte people to medical services, security advice and country-specific guidance while they are traveling internationally.
+In the event of an emergency while travelling overseas, Deloitte people have access to a 24-hour service delivered by a leading emergency medical and security provider.
+This service connects Deloitte people to medical services, security advice and country-specific guidance while they are travelling internationally.
 Although travel was significantly reduced during FY2022 due to the pandemic, the GSO team responded to 246 requests for medical assistance, including emergency evacuations when required.

 Additional highlights for FY2022: